 The good news is that the IRS website has a tax withholding calculator where you can input your salary and withholdings to date, along with other criteria, to compute your estimated 2019 withholding.
 Using this tool and updating the W-4 you have on file with your employer can help you avoid any large tax surprises on your 2019 tax return.
 Alternatively, we can perform a detailed computation based on your 2018 return along with 2019 activity to help you come up with an accurate withholding amount for your specific tax situation.

-As always, Cray Kaiser is here should you have any questions or concerns.
+As always, Cray Kaiser is here should you have any questions or concerns about your payroll withholdings.
 Please don’t hesitate to contact us at 630-953-4900.